realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Temperature off in night mode

-Selects whether the temperature display is dimmed or switched of in night mode.
+Selects whether the temperature display is dimmed or switched off in night mode.

 #### <ins>External switches/buttons</ins>